 If it bleeds, it leads.

-While your book release will never bleed, the concept of interesting “can’t look away”, is still crucial.
+While your book release will never bleed, the concept of an interesting “can’t look away” story is still crucial.

 There are books published every day.
 Why does yours deserve attention?
-It’s the brutal truth.
+It’s the brutal truth you need to think about when making a book press release.
 Why should I pay attention to this?
-That’s what drives a media’s interest.
+That’s what drives the media’s interest.

 A boring press release gets no interest, even if your book might be interesting.